 On a practical level that means:

-1. I volunteer at my local hospice, I am studying to be a soul midwife and I campaign to change our attitude and approach to death.
+1. I volunteer at my local hospice, I am a newly qualified soul midwife and I campaign to change our attitude and approach to death.

 2. I write about everything and anything - experiences, observations, learnings, frustrations and challenges.
 I show up and own up, my life is not shrouded in silence, shame or illusions, I share all that I am, to enable others to do so too.